 - To encourage all our pupils to develop their potential to the full by setting themselves the highest standards of excellence and achievement;

 - To develop in all our pupils the integrity and the means to face confidently the challenges of a fast-changing world;

 - To inspire all our pupils to lead happy, purposeful and responsible lives.

-Boys take an 11+ selection test for admission to Bishop’s.
 Academic standards are very high and are duly recognized as such by OfSTED, DfE and the media, but excellence permeates all other areas of school life.
 School Sport is exceptionally strong, and the traditions in Music and Performing Arts are impressive.
-The school is characterised by a culture of challenging boys to do their best while, at the same time, offering them the support that they need to do really well.
-Older boys are asked to take leadership responsibilities and operate as role models and mentors for those in lower years.
-We place great importance on delivering an all round education for all of our boys.
+The school is characterised by a culture of challenging every student to do their best while, at the same time, offering them the support that they need to do really well.
+Older students take leadership responsibilities and operate as role models and mentors for those in lower years.
+We place great importance on delivering an all-round education for all of our boys and girls.

 Bishop’s enjoys an incomparable environment in the shadow of the highest cathedral spire in England, and many major school events take place in the Cathedral during the school year.
 Facilities for learning and teaching are already excellent, and further development of the school site continues.

 Our promise to you is that if you join us, aim high and are prepared to work hard, we will support you to realise your ambitions.
 Every year the vast majority of our Year 13 students leave Bishop's to join courses at the most competitive universities in the UK and across the World.
 Our alumni become prominent in their fields - scientists, politicians, entrepreneurs, sportsmen and women, artists, musicians, authors, linguists, clerics, soldiers and academics.
 If you are looking for a place where you can focus on your academic studies at a high level, have a lot of fun with like-minded people while you do so and develop your own capacity for leadership then Bishop's is the place for you.